 – Hawaii, USA

 – Southampton, Bermuda

 – Cape Town, South Africa

 Why: The Algarve is one of the most popular holiday destinations in Europe.
 It’s three hours away from the UK, and regular direct flights make it extremely accessible.
 With so many world-class courses to choose from, the entire region is worth a visit.

 Where: Vilamoura is undoubtedly the best place to go for uninterrupted days and weeks on some of the best golf courses in Portugal.
 There are four courses in Vilamoura called Pinhal, Millenium, Victoria, and Laguna.
 As well as the golfing riches of Vilamoura the Algarve also boasts several other golfing hotspots.
 One of the best-kept secrets is just outside the popular town of Albufeira.
 Take the Pine Cliffs golf course, for example, which lies 200 feet above the golden sands of Falesia beach and blue water of the Atlantic.
 It’s one of the most original golf courses in Portugal.
 The Par 3 sixth hole is the championship tee and requires a 197 metre carrying shot over the cliffs to a deep but narrow green.
-The course can be enjoyed by booking a stay at the five-star Pine Cliffs Resort or opting for the four-star Victoria Sport and Beach Hotel located minutes away from the course.
+The course can be enjoyed by booking a stay at the five-star Pine Cliffs Resort.

 When: February to October are the best months to visit the Algarve.
 July and August are the hottest months in the Algarve with average highs of 32°C, although the daily average is around 24°C. Even in the cooler months, it’s not uncommon to see temperatures rise as high as 25°C which makes this perfect for those looking for some winter sun.